 2. Sensitisation of stakeholders and mobilisation of the community

 The DHMT is responsible for creating awareness about MDA amongst everyone involved in, and affected by, the MDA programme.

 In each division (a population of around 50,000 people) the DHMT organises workshops with local chiefs and asks them to encourage their communities to get involved.
 The divisional coordinator explains the purpose of the MDA, the reasons for choosing this area, and the drugs being used.
-They also discuss the potential side effects of the drugs to dispel negative information and perceptions.
+They also discuss the potential side effects of the drugs to dispel any negative information or perceptions within recipient communities.

 It is best to engage everyone in discussion, rather than merely giving a lecture.
 This gives community members a chance to express any fears or concerns they may have.